Shell and Tube Heat Exchangers in the Pharmaceutical Industry: Efficiency and Applications

 7.1.
 CIP (Clean-In-Place) and SIP (Sterilize-In-Place) Processes

-• The SIP system prevents microorganism formation with high-temperature steam or chemical sterilization.
+- The SIP system prevents the formation of microorganisms through high-temperature steam or chemical sterilization.

 7.2.
 Prevention of Fouling and Blockages